From our Family Shareholders

-Although we are not a public listed company, we have engaged with the ESG initiative, based on selected, relevant and measurable standards.
-Any information in our ESG reports is shared with accurate, relevant data in full transparency and honesty.
+As we are not a public listed company, the ESG committee freely decides the context, scope and boundary of the company ESG report, but any information in the ESG report is shared with accurate, relevant data in full transparency and honesty.

 Availability of the report

-For inclusion purpose, the English version will also be available in the near future in audio format.
+For inclusion purposes, the English version will soon be available in audio format.